KytoSai/udemy_nodejs/section_25_working-with-rest-apis-the-practical-app/README.md

       );
     ```
 - Question: How to prevent other people stolen my token if i set my token exists large one month ?
-- If collection of mongodb not exists.
-And you insert new document, it will auto generate new collection with name of model you exported with the suffix `s`
+- [Alert] If you insert new document to collection in db.
+If that collection not existed yet, it will auto generate new collection with name of model you exported with the suffix `s`
   - Exam:
     ```javascript
       // User model exported